TrushnaRaut/Dictionary/README.md

 # Dictionary
-Dictionary is a general purpose word searching tool designed usi
+Dictionary is a general purpose word searching tool designed with validation process.